Updated: Mar 2

 The best Agile teams are built from people who work together as one unit.
 Each team member has both the technical and the personal skills to allow the team to become self-organized, cross-functional and self-motivated.

 These are all big words that I hear in almost every Agile project, but the criteria to make a great Agile team can’t be achieved without the team being motivated to achieve the common goal.

 To create a highly motivated team and ensure it is sustained throughout the project, you must understand the two types of motivation we must encourage to promote success, both intrinsic and extrinsic.

 This is behaviour driven by personal internal rewards without needing an external boost to increase motivation.
 This motivation is related to a person’s desire to succeed and achieve a particular goal.
 The key to this type of motivation is to ensure that each team member has the chance to meet expectations as a member of the team and accomplish their personal goals.
 This will most likely increase both their own and the team’s results.

 Extrinsic motivation explained

 To allow the team to become self-organized, cross-functional and self-motivated, we must cover both motivation types while searching for a balance between organizational and personal goals.
-One thing I have learned throughout the years is that there are no shortcuts.
+I have learned throughout the years that there are no shortcuts.
 We must know our employees and the factors that motivate them.
 This is the only way to achieve both personal and team success.